esmero/archipelago-deployment/docs/osx.md

 ### OSX (macOS):

 - [Install Docker for Mac](https://docs.docker.com/desktop/install/mac-install/)
-  - For OSX (macOS) `Ventura` or Higher on Intel (i5/i7) and Apple Silicon Chips (M1/M2/M3/mM4) the tested version is: `4.41.2 (191736)` with Docker engine v28.1.1.
+  - For macOS `Ventura` or Higher on Intel (i5/i7) and Apple Silicon Chips (M1/M2/M3/M4) macOS Sonoma or higher, the latest tested version is: `4.47.0 (206054)` with Docker engine v28.4.0.
 You may go newer of course.
   - In `Preferences` -> `General`: check under `Choose file sharing implementation for your containers` either the new `VirtioFS`(faster) or `gRPC FUSE` and restart.
 Specially if you are using your `$HOME` folder for deploying, e.g. `/Users/username`.
   - In `Preferences` -> `Resources`: a minimum of 4 Gbytes of RAM is needed and works; 8 Gbytes is faster and snappier.
 Go for 16 GBytes if you are going to evaluate the ML/AI features on large sets of images/text.
 - [Install Github Desktop](https://desktop.github.com).
 - At least 15 Gbytes of free space (to get started).
+20 Gbytes if Running ML Containers
 - Being able to open a terminal.

 **Note:** Most Recent Docker Desktop for macOS removed `docker-compose` and replace it with `docker compose`.
 We updated this documentation to reflect the newer version.
 If you are running an older one, either upgrade or please replace every mention of `docker composer` with the legacy `docker-compose` when going through the steps.

-**Note:** Recent OSX (macOS) and newer Macs ship with **2 annoying things**: Apple Cloud Syncing User Folders and (wait for it) Case insensitive File Systems.
+**Note:** Recent macOS and newer Macs ship with **2 annoying things**: Apple Cloud Syncing User Folders and (wait for it) Case insensitive File Systems.
 If you are happy with your shiny new Mac (like i was) we are aware that it's better to deploy anything mounted outside of the `/User` folder or even better, in an **external drive formatted using a Case Sensitive Unix Filesystem** (Mac OS Extended (Case-sensitive, Journaled)).

 **Note 2:** "gRPC FUSE" experience may vary, recent Docker for Mac does it well.
 In older RC1 ones it was evil.
 Changing/Disabling it after having installed Archipelago may affect your S3/Minio storage accessibility.
 Please let us know what your experience on this is.